ADA-research/Sparkle/Documentation/source/platform.md

 - File –- Settings form the `Settings/sparkle_settings.ini` overwrite
   default values, but are overwritten by settings given through the command line;
-- Command line file -– Settings files provided through the command line, overwrite default values and other settings files.
+- Command line Settings file -– Settings files provided through the command line, overwrite default values and other settings files.
 - Command line –- Settings given through the command line overwrite all other settings, including settings files provided through the command line.

-## Slurm (focused on Grace)
+## Slurm

 Slurm settings can be specified in the `Settings/settings.ini` file.
-Any Slurm Setting not internally recognised by Sparkle will be added to the `sbatch` or `srun` calls.
+Any setting in the Slurm section not internally recognised by Sparkle will be added to the `sbatch` or `srun` calls.
 Currently these settings are inserted *as is* in any Slurm calls done by Sparkle.
 This means that any options exclusive to one or the other currently should not be used (see {numref}`slurm-disallowed`).

-To overwrite the default settings specific to the cluster Grace in Leiden, you should set the option "--partition" with a valid value on your cluster.
-Also, you might have to adapt "--mem-per-cpu" to your system.
+To overwrite the default settings specific to the cluster, you should set the option "--partition" with a valid value on your cluster.
+Also, you might have to adapt the default "--mem-per-cpu" value to your system.

-#### Tested options

-Below a list of tested Slurm options for `srun` and `sbatch` is included.
-Most other options for these commands should also be safe to use (given they are valid), but have not been explicitly tested.
-Note that any options related to commands other than `srun` and `sbatch` should not be used with Sparkle, and should not be included in `Settings/settings.ini`s Slurm section.

-- `-–partition / -p`
-- `-–exclude`
-- `-–nodelist`

 (slurm-disallowed)=